Eleanor Shanley: Career

-Eleanor Shanley, from Keshcarrigan in County Leitrim in the North West of Ireland, is an Irish and Roots musician.
-She made her first appearance as a singer with traditional group De Danann, and subsequently with Ronnie Drew.
-She has also toured with Christy Moore and Sharon Shannon and as a soloist both in Ireland and abroad.
+She made her first appearance as a singer with traditional group De Danann in 1990, and sang with them for five years She went on to sing with Ronnie Drew.
+She had also toured with Christy Moore and Sharon Shannon as a soloist both in Ireland and abroad.

-Shanley has recorded with Ronnie Drew, Sharon Shannon, Eddi Reader, Tommy Fleming, Desmond O'Halloran, Dolores Keane, Christy Hennessy, The Dubliners, and many others.
-Her current collaborators are Frankie Lane and Paul Kelly, with whom she has performed since 2002.
+Shanley has recorded with Ronnie Drew, Sharon Shannon, Eddi Reader, Tommy Fleming, Desmond O'Halloran, Dolores Keane, Christie Hennessy and The Dubliners.